robhagemans/monobit/README.md

 `banner.py` has a number of rendering options - you can choose fonts, change the "ink" and "paper" characters, set a margin, scale text, and rotate by quarter turns.
-Check `python3 banner.py -h` for usage.
+Check `python3 banner.py --help` for usage.

 Supported formats